Tonywuhk/realai.org/course/gce/jupyter.md

 ---
 permalink: /course/gce/jupyter/
 ---
-# Running Jupyter on Google Compute Engine
+# Lab - Running Jupyter on Google Compute Engine

+*Last Updated: July 26, 2017*

 It is very easy to setup a remote [Jupyter Notebook](http://jupyter.org/) with [Google Compute Engine](https://cloud.google.com/compute/).
 First we create a firewall rule.
 Then we create a virtual machine subject to that rule.
 Finally a few commands to install Jupyter, we're all set to launch and access it from the web.